 - WHO grade IV

-- Divided into four molecular subtypes which originate in different locations:
+- Divided into 4 molecular subtypes that originate in different locations:

 - Sonic hedgehog (SHH): cerebellar hemispheres

-- Divided into four distinct histologic subtypes: classic (most common), desmoplastic, large cell/anaplastic, and extensive nodularity
+- Divided into 4 distinct histologic subtypes: classic (most common), desmoplastic, large cell/anaplastic, and extensive nodularity

-- Most commonly afflicts children ages 5-12; adult cases rare
+- Most commonly afflicts children aged 5 to 12 years; adult cases are rare

 - Common presenting signs/symptoms are related to increased intracranial pressure/hydrocephalus